eclipse-sumo/sumo/docs/web/docs/Basics/Basic_Computer_Skills.md

 [vim](http://www.vim.org/download.php#pc) and also see this [comparison of text editors](https://en.wikipedia.org/wiki/Comparison_of_text_editors)

 !!! note
-    The files used with SUMO have by convention names ending with `.xml` and variants of `.sumocfg`.
-Doing a double-click in Windows Explorer will probably not open up your favourite text editor.
+    Files used by SUMO have by convention names ending with `.xml` and variants of `.sumocfg` (those are called file extensions).
+Doing a double-click in Windows Explorer will probably not open up your favorite text editor.
 Either open the file from within your text editor or [learn](https://www.google.com/#q=windows+file+associations) how to
     change file associations.